-Our program today was provided by Focus on the Family and on behalf of Jim Daly and the entire team, thanks for listening in.
-I'm John Fuller, inviting you back tomorrow.
-We'll hear more from Bo Stern and once again, offer insights to help you thrive in Christ.
+Our program was provided by Focus on the Family and on behalf of Jim Daly and the entire team, thanks for listening.
+I'm John Fuller, inviting you back tomorrow as we hear more from Mrs. Bo Stern.

 Featured Broadcast Resource

 Receive a copy of Bo Stern's book Beautiful Battlefields with your donation of any amount!Give Now (Available to U.S. residents only)